cansavvy/python/05-cleaning-data_03-tidying-data.md

 |  3 | EN  | Endangered            |
 |  4 | VU  | Vulnerable            |

-We selected the column using indexing notation `[...]` instead of simply writing `conservation.conservation abbrevation` because the column name contains a space.
+We selected the column using indexing notation `[...]` instead of simply writing `conservation.conservation abbreviation` because the column name contains a space.
 This is another violation of tidy data!
 Variable names should have underscores, not spaces!
 The `str.split` method requires the characters that currently separate the pieces of information ` = ` as its first argument.
 Setting `expand=True` tells `str.split` to expand the results of splitting into separate columns.
 You'll learn more about working with strings in a [later section](05-working-with-strings.md).

 However, the separated data frame does not have sensible column names.
 We can fix that by explicitly setting the column names.